sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 ### The phone does not indicate the availability of an update at all

-After running the command "Check for updates" in the pulley menu of the page "Settings > Sailfish OS updates", the phone replies "Up to date".
+After running the command "Check for updates" in the pulley menu of the page "_Settings > System > Sailfish OS updates_", the phone replies "Up to date".
 What should be done?

 Please read the Prerequisites chapter in the beginning of this document and follow the advice.
 Visit the page "Sailfish OS updates" again and try to get an update.